 There is sharp insight here on a great number of fronts, from the failures of modern ideologies to the failures of the Church.
 Of particular relevance to the concerns of this website, there is also insight into the burgeoning New Age movement and its implications for the Church.

-Similarly: “in a certain respect, a new age of religion has dawned … people are searching in a great variety of ways for religion, but don’t think they can find it … in the Church”.
-And that the Church appears to them, as only “a large apparatus … and institutional ballast that can’t be jettisoned, only because there is still some recognition of the ancillary function it performs.”
+In a certain respect, a new age of religion has dawned … people are searching in a great variety of ways for religion, but don’t think they can find it … in the Church”.
+And that the Church appears to them, as only “a large apparatus … and institutional ballast that can’t be jettisoned, only because there is still some recognition of the ancillary function it performs.

 Contrary to popular perception, Ratzinger calls the ‘over-institutionalizations’ of the Church a ‘scandal’ and indicates the need for Mystery and the need to represent the Christian Mystery to the world …